 One thing that surprised me is that the original music isn’t all that bad.
 In fact, it’s quite good.
 We can chalk this up to the Super Famicom sound chip and the sound programmers.
 The point is that I was impressed; I was expecting very little from the “original” half.
-Take a listen to tracks 30 and 40 to get a feel for how these standard battle themes sounded within the game.
-Not bad, eh?
-I’m with you there.
 Of course, these three men of genius had a lot to do with that, as they worked to make music that would port well to the SFC.

 While Matsuo doesn’t always get in on the strategy-RPG action, Sakimoto and Iwata have been working together on these types of titles for years (and they are best known for Final Fantasy Tactics here in the US).
 However, this is one of their earliest titles together, if not the earliest.
 So, it’s a pleasant surprise to discover that they’ve always been good at writing these intense orchestral themes.

 One of my favorite battle themes in the MIDI section appears early on the disc: “Revolt.”
-It’s a good song, particulary because it doesn’t overwhelm the listener with bangs, crashes, and jumpy chord changes (such is the case with other songs, such as track 20).
-Revolt sounds much like a John Williams score, but with a more prominent and less repetitive melody.
-Think “rebel alliance battle theme”, but in a fantasy medieval setting.
+It’s a good song, particularly because it doesn’t overwhelm the listener with bangs, crashes, and jumpy chord changes (such is the case with other songs, such as track 20).
+“Revolt” sounds like something out of a John Williams score, but with a more prominent and less repetitive melody.
+Think “rebel alliance battle theme,” but in a fantasy medieval setting.